Skip to content

 Share:

 It’s easy to be overwhelmed by all the negative news out there about the state of the planet’s climate.
-But, as we like to say, the best way to ground yourself in such a complex issue is to look for signs of progress that are happening not only globally but also locally.
-At a time when everything seems like a loss, always acknowledge the wins.
+But, as we like to say, the best way to ground yourself is to look for signs of progress not only globally but also locally.
+And at a time when many happenings seem like losses, always acknowledge the wins.
 In keeping with that philosophy, here are some positive climate and environmental headlines from across the Hudson Valley.

 North American river otter populations are on the rebound after a precarious drop during the mid-20th century due to a mix of human-driven causes, including habitat loss, hunting, and pollution.